 Cold rooms are similar to refrigerators, but on a much larger scale.
+For this reason, they are often named walk-in refrigerators.
 They use cooling units to reduce the temperature within the insulated room.
 This insulation is extremely important, as it prevents heat from the surrounding spaces from entering the cold room and causing more electricity to be used.

 When choosing the perfect cold room for your restaurant or store, you need to consider a few things before buying.